ozwillo/ozwillo-doc/_includes/6-api-reference.md

 | **updated_at** | Time the user's information was last updated, in seconds since Unix Epoch | number | `openid` |
 {: .request}

+Please note that the "included if scope" column is only indicative, in case you used to use scopes to access private profile information or you do not have the choice.
+You're strongly encouraged to request access to individual claims through the `claims` request parameter to the authentication endpoint (see the [authentication request](#s4-1-authentication-request)) instead.

 <hr/>

 #### Return claims about the end-user